Active Children and Young People

 Focusing on these 3 things is a great way to start:

-- Moving more - all movement counts!
+- Move more - remember, every movement matters!
 Walking, running, jumping, cycling, climbing, dancing...it's all good!

 -